101 Tips for the Parents of Boys with Autism by Ken Siri (2015).

 7%/1,001 Autism is a spectrum, and all the children with autism are different.
 What works for one child may not work for another.
 For this reason, some of these tips may appear to be contradictory.

 5%/1,001 Pay attention to any symptoms at any age.
-Any loss of any language or social skills at any age.
+Any loss of any language or social skills at 'any' age.
 If you have any inkling that your child’s development is off, it should be handled at the youngest possible age, as we now know that early intervention leads to better outcomes.
 Children who are at risk (particularly those children of parents with auto immune conditions or those with siblings on the autism spectrum) should be watched very closely for any of the known symptoms.

 5%/1,001 If your pediatrician isn’t seeing what you see, don’t wait for him/her to come around.
 If your child is under the age of three, contact your state’s early childhood intervention program and ask for an evaluation.
 You can also visit a developmental pediatrician or clinical psychologist trained in diagnosing ASD.